 Dr. Fox-Penner is an expert in energy and climate policy, regulated industries, and sustainable finance.

-Specializing in the markets, policies, regulation, and transformation of the electricity industry, Dr. Fox-Penner has advised numerous US energy companies, grid operators, and government agencies.
+Specializing in the markets, policies, regulation, and transformation of the electricity industry, he has advised numerous US energy companies, grid operators, and government agencies.
 He has testified on energy-related matters in more than 100 proceedings, including before federal courts, the Federal Energy Regulatory Commission, state courts, arbitrations, and more than a dozen state public service commissions.
 He has served as a regulatory and strategic advisor to boards and executives at utilities and energy companies across the country.

 With a career that has spanned consulting, senior government roles, and academia, Dr. Fox-Penner was the founding director of Boston University’s multidisciplinary Institute for Global Sustainability (IGS) and a professor of the practice at the University’s Questrom School of Business.
 He is a frequent speaker on energy topics and the author of numerous published articles and books, including Smart Power: Climate Change, the Smart Grid, and the Future of Electric Utilities (Island Press, 2010).
-His research – on topics such as electric power strategy, regulation, and governance – has been widely cited, including in a US Supreme Court decision.
+His research – on topics such as electric power strategy, energy affordability, regulation, and governance – has been widely cited, including in a US Supreme Court decision.

-Dr. Fox-Penner has served in various roles at Brattle, including Office Director, board member, and the firm’s longest-serving Chairman of the Board.
+Dr. Fox-Penner has served in various roles at Brattle, including office director, board member, and the firm’s longest-serving chairman of the board.
 He previously served as a senior official at the US Department of Energy and the White House Office of Science and Technology Policy.

 Practices